Warhammer 40,000: T'au

 The T'au are a young race of blue-skinned humanoid aliens inhabiting a relatively small but growing empire located on the fringe of the Imperium of Man.
 The T'au Empire is the only playable faction in the setting that integrates different alien species into their society.
-They seek to unite all other races under an ideology they call "the Greater Good".
+The T'au seek to unite all other races under an ideology they call "the Greater Good."
 Some human worlds have willingly defected from the Imperium to join the T'au Empire.
 Such humans tend to have a better quality of life than Imperial citizens because the T'au practise humane ethics and encourage scientific progress.
-The T'au are divided into five endogamous castes: the Ethereals, who are the spiritual leaders; the Fire Caste, who form the T'au military; the Air Caste, who operate starships; the Water Caste, who are merchants and diplomats; and the Earth Caste, who are scientists, engineers, and labourers.
+The T'au are divided into five endogamous castes: the Ethereals, who are the spiritual leaders; the Fire Caste, who form the T'au military; the Air Caste, who operate starships and aircraft; the Water Caste, who are merchants and diplomats; and the Earth Caste, who are scientists, engineers, and labourers.

 The T'au are oriented towards ranged combat and generally shun melee.
 They have some of the most powerful firearms in the game in terms of both range and stopping power.
 For instance, their pulse rifle surpasses the firepower of the Space Marine boltgun, and the railgun on their main battle tank (the Hammerhead) is more powerful than its Imperium counterparts.
 The T'au currently do not have any psykers.
 Most T'au vehicles are classified as flyers or skimmers, meaning they can move swiftly over difficult terrain.
 The T'au also incorporate alien auxiliaries into their army: examples include the Kroot who provide melee support and the insectoid Vespids who serve as fast-attack infantry.

-The T'au are strongly influenced by Japanese culture, including Japanese feudalism and samurai society, while their tactics are similar to samurai warfare.
+The T'au are influenced by Japanese feudalism and samurai society.
 Aesthetically, T'au infantry are based upon samurai armour, while their vehicles are similar to Mecha anime and manga, being very distinct from the organic-looking Eldar skimmers and the crude-looking Imperium tanks.